🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Placing Orders

-• GTC (Good-Till-Cancelled): Remains active in the order book until executed or manually removed
+• GTC (Good-Till-Cancelled): Remains active in the order book until executed or withdrawn

-• GTD (Good-Till-Date): Automatically expires upon reaching a designated moment
+• GTD (Good-Till-Date): Automatically cancels at a predetermined moment

-• FOK (Fill-Or-Kill): Either executes in full immediately or is discarded entirely
+• FOK (Fill-Or-Kill): Either executes fully or gets rejected entirely

-• IOC (Immediate-Or-Cancel): Fulfils any available quantity and discards unfilled remainder
+• IOC (Immediate-Or-Cancel): Executes available quantity and discards unfilled remainder

 WebSocket Streaming

-To obtain instantaneous market information, establish a connection to the CLOB WebSocket service:
+To obtain instantaneous market information, establish a connection to the CLOB WebSocket interface:

 // Subscribe to order book updates